kwonus/Quelle/Quelle-AVX.md

 ### VII.
 The Export directive

-This would export a summary for the most recent search

-@print $* > my-search-summary.output

 This would export all found verses in Genesis from the most previous search as html

 @set %format=html